pmarks-net/everclamp/index.md

 Always use an off-the-shelf M6 nut and bolt for tolerance calibration when 3D printing Everclamp-compatible threads.

-When I create M6x1 threads in Fusion360, the holes are too tight when printed.
-This solution is a bit janky, but it works for me:
+When I create M6x1 threads in Fusion360, the holes print too tight.
+My solution is a bit janky, but it works:

 - Search `%localappdata%\Autodesk` for the `ISOMetricprofile.xml` file.
 See [this article](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/Custom-Threads-in-Fusion-360.html) for details.